jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/2_Curv_Applied.typ

 [Figure 41: Left: Chronologically ordered span coordinates of individual nodes.
 Right: Distance to neighboring entries or span coordinates of individual nodes among each other]

-$$ "dist"(y_1, y_2) <= 0.9 $$ <30>
+$ "dist"(y_1, y_2) <= 0.9 $ <30>

 For averaging, all line elements (girders, engine and landing gear connections, and stiffening elements) were deliberately neglected.
 The curvatures are calculated exclusively for the skin and tubes (eight-node shell elements).
 If the line elements were included in the calculation of curvature averaging of wing and tank, the result would be incorrect.
 For example, the curvatures of the engine nodes do not influence the curvature behavior of the wing and tanks.

 For presenting the following results, first all curvatures of the individual nodes were calculated and then averaged as described.
 For safe and easy evaluation of the results, all averaged curvatures for all selected pressure values were saved as an interactive animation in an HTML file.
 This allows the curvature curves of individual pressure values to be displayed first with a click.
 Areas that are classified as particularly important can be zoomed into.
 To avoid having to approximately read the results from the scale labels, the actual values are displayed via popup when placing the mouse cursor over the desired location.
 The integrated screenshot function can be used for quick sending of results.

-[Figure 42: Excerpt from the results of averaged curvatures along the span for $C_a = 1.5$ and a pressure value of $p = 70.69$ MPa]
+[Figure 42: Excerpt from the results of averaged curvatures along the span for $C_L = 1.5$ and a pressure value of $p = 70.69$ MPa]

 This shows the averaged curvature profile over the entire wing span.
 It becomes clear that local effects occur in the undisturbed regions.
 These were already discussed previously and will therefore not be explained again.
 The undisturbed region is shown in Figure 43.

-[Figure 43: Detailed view of the undisturbed region of averaged curvatures for $C_a = 1.5$ and $p = 70.69$ MPa]
+[Figure 43: Detailed view of the undisturbed region of averaged curvatures for $C_L = 1.5$ and $p = 70.69$ MPa]

 The scale shows a maximum curvature value of $0.02$ 1/m, which is significantly below the critical curvature of $0.4$ 1/m.

 It can be noted that the maximum curvature in the undisturbed region does not exceed the critical curvature, but remains significantly below it.
-Additionally, the influence of the $C_a$ value and pressure was investigated.
-If the $C_a$ value is increased, an increase in the maximum occurring curvature can be observed, which applies to both the undisturbed and disturbed regions.
-This is to be expected, as a larger $C_a$ value causes greater deflection and can be verified by comparing Figure 42 with Figure 44.
+Additionally, the influence of the $C_L$ value and pressure was investigated.
+If the $C_L$ value is increased, an increase in the maximum occurring curvature can be observed, which applies to both the undisturbed and disturbed regions.
+This is to be expected, as a larger $C_L$ value causes greater deflection and can be verified by comparing Figure 42 with Figure 44.
 The increase in pressure has hardly any visible influence, which can be verified by comparing Figure 44 with Figure 45.

-[Figure 44: Excerpt from the results of averaged curvatures along the span for $C_a = 1.0$ and a pressure value of $p = 70.69$ MPa]
+[Figure 44: Excerpt from the results of averaged curvatures along the span for $C_L = 1.0$ and a pressure value of $p = 70.69$ MPa]

-[Figure 45: Excerpt from the results of averaged curvatures along the span for $C_a = 1.0$ and a pressure value of $p = 15$ MPa]
+[Figure 45: Excerpt from the results of averaged curvatures along the span for $C_L = 1.0$ and a pressure value of $p = 15$ MPa]

-In summary, the investigation with averaged curvature has also shown that the influence of the filling medium should be negligibly small at expected $C_a$ values and pressures.
+In summary, the investigation with averaged curvature has also shown that the influence of the filling medium should be negligibly small at expected $C_L$ values and pressures.